 Wix – The Land of No Return…

-Once you pick a template to use for Wix, you can’t change templates afterwards.
+Once you pick a template to use for Wix, you can’t change templates afterward.
 This could be problematic for you as you might want to change your website design later to give your website a new look and feel.

 So if you are using Wix, and if you want to change designs, you will have to build your website all over again.